 Lenders:

-• The exhibition is being organized with the exceptional loan of the Palais Galliera, Fashion Museum of Paris, Paris Musées.
+• Palais Galliera, Musée de la mode de Paris, Paris Musées.
 The museum has several collections with around 200,000 items, including garments, photos, drawings and archival material.

 • Diktats is a bookshop founded by the collectors and historians Antoine Bucher and Nicolas Montagne.
 They specialise in rare printed matter from the 18th to mid-20th century.